foster55f/Java-Project/README.md

 ## Project Overview:

-This is a program done so I can practice the Java language
+This was a program done in order to practice the Java language

 Things that a user is able to do:
 1. View My Updates